brandontlocke/chronam-api-lesson/readme.md

 This signifies that we're importing the Python 'json' package to work with the json file

 ```
-with open('fordlaborunion.json') as json_file:
+with open('chronamresults') as json_file:
     data = json.load(json_file)
 ```
 This opens the file we've downloaded and assigns it to the variable `data`

-**Note:** This is looking for a file called `fordlaborunion.json` in the same folder where the script is located.
+**Note:** This is looking for a file called `chronamresults` in the same folder where the script is located.
 If you're reusing this file, you may need to adjust accordingly.

 ```
     for p in data['items']: